Viral Video Shows Cheerleader Destroy Bully Who Challenged Her To Fight Then Sucker Punched Her

 — World News Now (@MomentaryReview) September 10, 2018

 Perhaps the most famous video came from Australia, where a seventh grader was caught on video repeatedly punching a 10th grader Casey Heynes at a private school.
 Heynes tried to hide from the abuse, but snapped and picked up the younger boy over his head, slamming him to the ground.
-As Fox News recounted, the video gained international attention and an unexpected response from the bully’s mother, who asked that the other boy apologize for slamming his son the to the ground.
+As Fox News recounted, the video gained international attention and an unexpected response from the bully’s mother, who asked that the other boy apologize for slamming his son to the ground.

 Both boys ended up being suspended for four days, the report noted.
 In California, the cheerleader who beat up her bully didn’t face any punishment from the school, her older sister said.